How to Install a Light Fixture

 When we did an initial phase one makeover on this space, I chose this simple light fixture for our main bathroom.
 It worked great for years and I still really like it.
 When my contractor was finishing up the new space, I just had him install that same one because I didn’t quite know what I wanted to replace it with.

-Then I spotted this light fixture and I fell in love.
+Then I spotted this light fixture (no longer sold) and I fell in love.
 Black, gold, and marble?!
 Literally all of the same elements that you can find in our new main bathroom.
 I knew it was perfect.
 I ordered it and set a date on my calendar to install it.